 Boliden Group companies have various pension schemes in accordance with local conditions and practices in the countries in which they operate.
 They are generally financed through payments to insurance companies or through own provisions.
 Boliden has defined benefit plans in Sweden, and Ireland and a very small number of such plans in Norway.
 The defined benefit plan provides the employee with a fixed amount of their final salary in conjunction with the retirement.
-The pension costs for the year comprise of service costs, financing costs, special payroll taxes, administrative costs and settlements/reductions of pension plans.
+The pension costs for the year comprise service costs, financing costs, special payroll taxes, administrative costs and settlements/reductions of -pension plans.
 Revaluations of the defined benefit net pension liability are reported under Other comprehensive income.

 Costs, undertakings and other factors in pension plans are calculated by means of the Projected Unit Credit Method.
-The Group's reported pension liability totals SEK 1,468 million (SEK 1,047 m) which sum includes endowment insurance totalling SEK 67 million (SEK 66 m) in respect of defined premium plans in Sweden.
+The Group's reported pension liability totals SEK 1,075 million (SEK 1,468 m) which sum includes endowment insurance totalling SEK 91 million (SEK 67 m) in respect of defined premium plans in Sweden.

-Detailed information on provisions for pension and similar undertakings can be found in note 23 of the Annual Report.
-Boliden is currently not able to report information in addition to what has been stated above.
+Detailed information on provisions for pension and similar undertakings can be found in Note 23 of the Annual Report.
+Boliden is currently not able to report information over and above that presented above.